WanDur/Monster-Strike-Bot/README.md

 ## Getting started

 1. [Download](https://github.com/WanDur/Monster-Strike-Bot/releases/) the release folder (vX.X)
-2. Run Launcher.exe
+2. Run MSBot.exe
-3. NoxPlayer is recommended
+3. NoxPlayer is recommended (change the source code for other emulators)
 ## How To Use

 Before proceeding, make sure you have completed all steps in [Getting started](#getting-started).
 1. Open NoxPlayer and enter the game's main menu.
-2. Press `ctrl + c` to quit the program, or close it directly.
+2. Move your mouse to any corner of the screen to stop the bot, or simply close it.
+3. You can now check your bot status remotely at [here](https://msbot.pythonanywhere.com).
+4. The UID is printed on the terminal every time you run the bot.

 ## Versions
+- 3.0
+  - Rewrote the bot in c++ for overall improvement
+  - Created custom API to check bot status

+<details><summary>2.X</summary>

 - 2.5
   - Minor fixes
-  - This is also the last version of python written bot
+  - Last version of python written bot
 - 2.4
   - Logging is enabled by default
   - Cleaned up the directory